 These wheels are designed to be used on a buffing machine or bench grinder.
 They can be used on a machine with a 1/2", 5/8", or 3/4" shaft.
-For a buffing machine, you'll want at least a 1/2 HP motor that spins at 3450 or 3600 RPM.
+For a buffing machine, you'll want at least a 1/2 HP motor that spins at least 3000 RPM.
 One with an extended shaft is best, so you have lots of clearance to buff your parts.

 If you'll be doing lots of buffing, opt for a 3/4 HP motor.
 Also, a 2 speed (typically 1800/3600 RPM) machine offers more versatility and is a great option.